GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ---

 {% Aside 'caution' %}
-The Attribution Reporting API was previously known as the Event Conversion Measurement API.
+The Attribution Reporting API was previously known as the Conversion Measurement API.
 {% endAside %}